oshi/oshi5/README.md

 - Disk
   - read_bytes: The number of bytes read by the disk
       type: Long
-      incompatible: sol                          # All platforms except Solaris
+      incompatible: solaris                      # All platforms except Solaris
   - partitions: The disk's partitions
       type: Partition[]                          # Nested container
   - power_on_time: The disk's total power-on time in hours
-      platforms: lin                             # Only compatible with Linux
+      platforms: linux                           # Only compatible with Linux
       external: smart                            # Needs S.M.A.R.T. access
 ```